Donald Glover: 2006–2010: Community, and "Rising Comedy Star"

 Glover starred as former high school jock Troy Barnes on Dan Harmon's NBC sitcom Community, which premiered in September 2009.
 He did not return as a full-time cast member for the show's fifth season, appearing only in the first five episodes.
 Despite speculation that Glover was leaving to pursue his music career, a series of hand-written notes which he posted to Instagram revealed that his reasons were more personal, citing a need for projects that offered him more independence as he worked through some personal issues.
 Although Harmon approached Glover about returning to the show for its sixth season, Glover declined, feeling that his character's return would not serve the show, the audience, or himself as an actor, and that his career and he himself moved on from the show.
-About a little more than ten years later he would announce to return for the then-in-production Community movie.

 In May 2010, a fan suggested Glover for the role of Spider-Man/Peter Parker in The Amazing Spider-Man film, encouraging his supporters to retweet the hashtag "#donald4spiderman".
 The campaign sparked a viral response on Twitter.
 The call for Glover to audition for the role was supported by Spider-Man creator Stan Lee.
 However, Glover did not audition and the role went to Andrew Garfield.
 He later revealed that he was never contacted by Sony Pictures.
 Comics writer Brian Michael Bendis, who announced Miles Morales, an African-American version of Spider-Man a year later, said he had conceived of the character before Glover's campaign went viral.
 Bendis gave credit to Glover for influencing the new hero's looks for Spider-Man; Bendis said, "I saw him in the costume [on Community] and thought, 'I would like to read that book.
 Glover later voiced this incarnation of Spider-Man on the Ultimate Spider-Man animated series.

 Glover received the Rising Comedy Star award at the Just for Laughs festival in July 2010, and was featured in Gap's 2010 holiday advertising campaign.